Latin language and literature, especially Republican and Augustan poetry

 - Catullus, Lucretius, Vergil, Propertius, Tibullus, and Ovid

-Greek language and literature, especially poetry from Homer to the Hellenistic period
+Greek language and literature, especially Archaic and Hellenistic poetry

 The ancient literary tradition

 The concept of love in Roman poetry

 - Tracing the development of a cultural concept

 SPRING 2021 Courses